 (2) In the adjacent semi-conducting zone, however, adequate conductivity has to be provided by lattice-disturbing (impurity) atoms sufficient in number to greatly accentuate the zone mentioned in paragraph (1) where the so-called borderline effects take place.

-To fulfil this requirement the disassociation level of 35 the impurity atoms
+To fulfil this requirement the disassociation level of the impurity atoms

-To fulfil this requirement the disassociation level of 35 the impurity atoms should be low (the impurity atoms should not diffuse readily), while the mobility of the electric carriers should be high.
-That only a few surface-type rectifications effects have been realized so far, derives from the fact that these two demands have not, 40 or have hardly, been possible of fulfilment so far, for the known methods of making specified layer patterns are based exclusively on such processes where the space distribution of the impurities, is only obtained by modifications introduced by a secondary process by removing 45 impurities at a suitable temperature, by chemical reaction (f. i. dissolving, lacquer-layers applied later on, etc.).
-Hence in making some specified layer pattern, the substances intended to produce the desired effects are placed at their respective locations in a first operation where no attention can be paid as to obtaining any specified distribution, essential for proper performance, is brought about only subsequently in a second process governed by laws different from those of the first one.
+To fulfil this requirement the disassociation level of the impurity atoms should be low (the impurity atoms should not diffuse readily), while the mobility of the electric carriers should be high.
+That only a few surface-type rectifications effects have been realized so far, derives from the fact that these two demands have not, or have hardly, been possible of fulfilment so far, for the known methods of making specified layer patterns the known methods of making specified layer patterns are based exclusively on such processes where the space distribution of the impurities, is only obtained by modifications introduced by a secondary process by removing impurities at a suitable temperature, by chemical reaction (f. i. dissolving, lacquer-layers applied later on, etc.).
+Hence in making some specified layer pattern, the substances intended to produce the desired effects are placed at their respective locations in a first operation where no attention can be paid as to obtaining any specified space distribution of impurities, while that specified distribution, essential for proper performance, is brought about only subsequently in a second process governed by laws different from those of the first one.
+Thus one has been forced to simply accept as given whatever imby laws different from those of the first one.
 Thus one has been forced to simply accept as given whatever impurity concentration and distribution resulted from that second process without the possibility of introducing such corrective action of one's own as might be desirable to secure optimum distribution of impurities across the layer.
-With regard to the fact that very delicate arrangements are involved with layers present only as extremely thin films, it is obvious that the probability of inadequate results is rather large if these two essential processes are practiced one after the other.
-65 tor compound.
-Generally a high impurity concentration is provided in the zones of the semiconductor more remote from the metallic electrode.
-But a certain maximum impurity concentration should not be exceeded in the zone of the 75 semiconductor immediately adjacent the metallic electrode.
-This means that along the main direction of current flow the impurity concentration will have to obey a specified functional law, i. e. the dependence of the impurity concentration at a particular layer level will de- 80 pend on the distance between that layer and the metallic 2 electrode.
-This distance, however, is extremely small so it is obvious that rather erratic results are liable to occur in the few processes available for controlling the impurity concentration.
+With regard to the fact that very delicate arrangements are involved with layers present only as expendit this films it is obtained by the the propability of tremely thin films, it is obvious that the probability of inadequate results is rather large if these two essential processes are practiced one after the other.